Did you know sleep apnea can lead to:

 First, you will need a comprehensive sleep apnea exam to explore how you breathe and identify any areas of concern.
 You may be assigned a monitoring device to take home with you while you sleep to identify any additional issues.
 Your dentist may recommend changes to your sleeping habits, diet, or lifestyle to start to combat the progression of your sleep apnea symptoms.

 Next, you may be recommended for a number of dental devices that may help you breathe while sleeping.
 A recommended device is a mandibular advancement device that pushes the mandible, or lower jaw, forward to ensure clear airways and less obstruction.
+Tongue retaining devices are another commonly recommended sleep apnea device that holds the tongue in a comfortable forward position to eliminate airway obstruction.

 Sleep apnea is a serious condition that requires immediate attention and treatment.
-Call us for your free sleep apnea treatment in our dental offices in Charlotte and Matthews, and learn how we can help today.

 Request an Appointment